bottledcode/RFC/drafts/records.md

 A **record** may not extend another record or class.

-A **record** may contain a traditional constructor with zero arguments to perform further initialization, but if it does, it must take zero arguments.
+A **record** may contain a traditional constructor with zero arguments to perform further initialization.

 A **record** body may contain property hooks, methods, and use traits.